-How Your Washington DC LLC will Be Taxed
+How Your LLC Will Be Taxed

-Washington DC Income Taxes
+Washington DC Income Tax

-As a business owner, you will need to pay income tax on any money you pay to yourself.
-These earnings flow through to your personal tax return, which is where you will pay income tax.
-You will be taxed at the standard rates for Washington DC taxes, and you will also get to apply regular allowances and deductions.
+As a business owner, you’ll need to pay Washington DC income tax on any money you pay to yourself.
+These earnings flow through to your personal tax return.
+You’ll be taxed at the District of Columbia's standard rates, and you’ll also be able to apply regular allowances and deductions.

-Washington DC Sales Taxes on LLC Sales
+Washington DC Sales Tax